callysto/training-manual/markdown/plotting.md

 Usually the workflow would be to imagine a visualization you want, and then directly begin to create it in D3 or Mathbox.

 ### D3
+* Learning Curve: hard
+* Functionality: allows you to bind data to the DOM, transform it, and then generate HTML/CSS and interactive SVGs
+* Context: D3 is a javascript library

 D3 is similar to but far better than, matplotlib or plot.ly.
 It has a large learning curve and you will mostly be on your own for debugging and troubleshooting.
 If you really need D3 help you can contact Eric, eric.easthope@me.com.